Driikolu/exegol-ez-wrappers/README.md

 # How does it works
 This repo contains a set of wrappers scripts & configuration to select a execution environment (host, or a specific exegol container) through i3 bindings & dmenu.

+It will add a list of your running exegol containers in you i3status bar and a terminal & dmenu wrappers to easily spawn a shell or call any bin directly through i3.
+To navigate through your hosts the added i3 bindings are, by default, `$mod+o` and `$mod+p`

 # How to install it

 You can either install it manually or through the automatic script